-In our Online Training: 3 Easy Off-Camera Flash Lighting Setups for Wedding Photographers, Matt Kennedy of The International Academy of Wedding Photographers shared his personal tips for how to quickly set up light during even the most difficult lighting scenarios.
-Here are the top 5 tips from the Training to use on your upcoming wedding photography shoots.
+In our Online Training: 3 Easy Off Camera Flash Lighting Setups for Wedding Photographers, Matt Kennedy of The International Academy of Wedding Photographers shared his personal off camera flash photography tips during even the most difficult lighting scenarios.
+Here are 5 off camera flash setup strategies for photographers from the Online Training to use during your upcoming wedding shoots.

-There are many things you can do with off-camera flash while on location, especially during the reception.
-You can work with ambient or natural light in many situations, but using flash can help you get a better image without completely changing the look of the photo or your style.
+There are many things you can do with off camera flash (also referred to as OCF photography) while on location, especially during the reception.
+You can work with ambient or natural light in many situations, but using an off camera flash setup can help you get a better image without completely changing the look of the photo or your style.
 When you understand how to use flash, you are working to create top images for your clients.

-One thing to remember is to use off-camera flash to keep your style consistent throughout the shoot, so you do not have a stark contrast between the photos taken during the day and ones taken during the reception.
-If you are not familiar with how to use off-camera flash, your reception lighting may cause the style and feel of the imagery to change.
-Take the time to get comforatble with flash, so you can use it to quickly capture moments from the wedding day.
+One thing to remember is to use off camera flash to keep your style consistent throughout the shoot, so you do not have a stark contrast between the photos taken during the day and ones taken during the reception.
+If you are not familiar with how to use off camera flash, your reception lighting may cause the style and feel of the imagery to change.
+Take the time to get comfortable with the best off camera flash wedding reception setups, so you can use it to quickly capture moments from the wedding day.

 2. Know When to Use It